The enthusiastic staff of professional golf instructors at the Ibis Golf Academy is led by a rare talent, Director of Instruction Martin Hall.

 The practice fairway has twelve target flags and each of these flags is laser measured daily to notify the membership of the exact yardage to help with improving their distance control.

-All four corners of our practice area are highlighted by short game facilities.
-Three chipping, pitching, and bunker areas allow you to practice shots from 5-75 yards from the green with various lies and conditions.
+All of the corners of our practice area are highlighted by short game facilities.
+Three chipping, pitching, and bunker areas allow you to practice shots from 5 - 75 yards from the green with various lies and conditions.

-Ibis also has four Champion Bermuda Grass practice putting surfaces.
+Ibis also has three Tif Eagle practice putting surfaces.
 They are located at various areas around the facility to allow for easy access.

 • Heritage Practice Green ~ 3,700 sq. feet